cvilas/guidance/people/leaders_code.md

   - Benefits (pension, life assurance) offer long-term value to employees
   - Perks (coffee) are nice-to-have but they don't motivate.
 When money is tight, these must go first.
   - Don't offer anything for free (eg: lunch).
 Make all internal services self-sustaining.
-- When offering solutions to customers, offer benefits, not features
+- When solving customer problems, offer benefits, not features
   - "5000 songs in your pocket", not "5GB hard disk" (first ipod)

-## On finding inspiration and motivation
+## Some words of wisdom from others

 - Listen to [13 minutes to the moon](https://www.bbc.co.uk/programmes/w13xttx2) on how a bunch of kids in their 20s achieved the impossible.
-- Live the childhood I wanted.
-- If today was my last day on earth, what would I be proud of building?
-What's my life's work?

-## Some words of wisdom from others

 - [Maxims](./maxims.md)